Dr. Donna Alvah

-My current projects are on children in the Cold War.
-I am writing articles on children's and youth's assistance to militaries in Vietnam, Laos, and Cambodia during the wars there between the 1940s and 1970s, and on adults' responses to children's fears of the prospects of nuclear war.
-I also am developing book manuscripts on children and youth in the Cold War, and on the US military in Okinawa during the Vietnam War.
+My current projects are on children and youth in the Cold War.
+I'm writing articles on children's and youth's assistance to militaries in Vietnam, Laos, and Cambodia during the wars there between the 1940s and 1970s, and on adults' responses to children's fears of the prospects of nuclear war.
+Also in the works is a book manuscript on children and youth in the Cold War.
 My scholarship examines interconnections among cultural history, social history, military history, and foreign relations.
-I have published a book on U.S. military families abroad during the early Cold War, and essays on wives of U.S. servicemen in the Philippines before World War II and U.S. policy on military families abroad following the Cold War.
+I've published a book on U.S. military families abroad during the early Cold War, and essays on wives of U.S. servicemen in the Philippines before World War II and U.S. policy on military families abroad following the Cold War.

 Presentations, Exhibitions, Performances and Published Work:

 - "U.S. Military Personnel & Families Abroad: Gender, Sexuality, Race, and Power in the US Military’s Relations with Foreign Nations & Local Inhabitants during Wartime," in Routledge Handbook of War, Gender, & the US Military, ed.
 K. Vuic.
 Routledge 2017.